Monday, July 27, 2020

 • Outer Fane

-• The Sinister Bakery (5, self written based on the story of Krabat) side adventure
+• The Sinister Bakery (5, self written based on the story of Krabat), a side adventure to resolve the backstory of one of their NPC henchmen

-To defeat the elemental princes and stop the cult, the PCs learned the Staff of Rao was their best shot.
-This divine relic was held by Canon Hazen, venerable Archcleric of Rao.
+The PCs learned that the Staff of Rao was their best shot to defeat the elemental princes and stop the cult.
+This divine relic was held by Canon Hazen, venerable Archcleric of Rao, and was able to banish all kinds of evil outsiders, including the otherwise hard to defeat Elemental Princes.
 His former use of the staff had shattered his health, and he had taken it with him to Istivin where he wanted to recuperate.
-When the PCs arrived at Istivin, they found it under a mysterious black dome -- thus kicked off the next campaign arc.
+When the PCs arrived at Istivin, they found it under a mysterious black dome -- thus kicked off the next campaign arc, and my start of playing classical adventures from the game's dawn with my players.

 • GDQ1 Queen of Spiders (8-14, mostly Gary Gygax)